All Episodes

 Six degrees of separation among Trump critics.

-Jim Messina, uh, who heads up the uh the priorities pack USA and and Brad Woodhouse and you know, why don't you explain some of what you've reported?
+And, you know, why don't you explain some of what you've reported?

-The whole goal of certain groups that are out there, whether they're political action committees that do opposition research and negative ads, or PR campaigns that work for special interests and surreptitiously have false social media accounts.
+The whole goal of certain groups that are out there, whether they're political action committees that do opposition research and negative ads or PR campaigns that work for special interests and surreptitiously have false social media accounts, the whole goal is to create the impression there's widespread opinion for or against something when there may not be to sway public opinion.

-And when you look at the results of the truth that's out there about feelings for Donald Trump, surely there's much opposition, but there is much support that has not been uh well represented in media accounts in in the past year, and you have to wonder why.
+And when you look at the results of the truth that's out there about feelings for Donald Trump, surely there's much opposition, but there is much support that has not been well represented in media accounts in the past year.

-Univision canceled Ms. Trump's U uh the Trump Smith USA pageant.
+Univision canceled the Trump Smith USA pageant.

 So that's just one example.

-But also, you see the criticism from the British Prime Minister.
+But also, you see the criticism from the British prime minister.

 He called Trump stupid and wrong.

-Uh correct the record.
+Correct the record.

 He's the spokesman for Correct the Record, which sounds like a neutral fact-checking website.

-Um Brad Woodhouse is on TV and they're issuing press releases, usually attacking Trump or even Bernie Sanders.
+Brad Woodhouse is on TV and they're issuing press releases, usually attacking Trump or even Bernie Sanders.

 Well, people don't know.

-And then the people behind Correct the Record, again is her super PAC American Bridge 21st Century, run by Media Matters David Brock, Media Matters David Brock is a Hillary Clinton surrogate.
+And then the people behind Correct the Record, again, is her super PAC, American Bridge 21st Century, run by Media Matters David Brock.

 That organization works on her behalf.